cc4i/awesome-gke/README.md

 ## 1. Infrastructure
 ### 1.1.
 [Place Pods into nodes in single zone with high availability](./docs/single-zone.md)
 > The cluster has multiple node pools for cross different zones, one zone for primary and one for standby.
 Using Affinity/Anti-affinity to place Pods into nodes in primary zone and shift to standby zone when there's zonal failure.

+### 1.2 Run boortrap scripts when launch the cluster

+### 1.3 Using Cloud DNS instead of Kube DNS
+> Use much more reliable and robust option Cloud DNS (100% SLO) ot replace Kube DNS.
+Refernce from [blog](https://medium.com/google-cloud/dns-on-gke-everything-you-need-to-know-b961303f9153).

+### 1.4 Validating GKE clusters against configuration best practices
+> [GKE Policy Automation](https://github.com/google/gke-policy-automation) from Google, contains the tool and the policy library for validating GKE clusters against configuration best practices.
 <br>

 ## 2. Autoscaling
+### 2.1 Scale the cluster with customized Autoscaler
 <br>

 ## 3. Observability